 To get detailed information on Macro compatibility you can deploy Readiness Toolkit for Office and analyze the code.

-You can use below SQL query to get the Raw data of Macro readiness.
+You can use the below SQL query to get the Raw data of Macro readiness.

 select distinct OPR.name, CASE WHEN OPR.MacroInventory = '3' THEN 'Macro Present' WHEN OPR.MacroInventory = '1' THEN 'No Macro Present' WHEN OPR.MacroInventory = '4' THEN 'Needs Review' ELSE 'Other / Unknown' END as 'Macro Readiness' from vSMS_OfficeProplusReadiness OPR group by OPR.MacroInventory,OPR.Name

-You can view different add-in Version and there readiness.
+You can view different add-in Versions and their readiness.

 select distinct OAR.AddinVersion as 'Addin Version',